Your family story —

 How your film comes to life

-Every family’s story is unique, and so is the way I treat yours.
-My process is collaborative, transparent and straighforward.
+Every family’s story is unique, and the goals of each film may differ, but my filmmaking process always remains collaborative, transparent and consistent.
 Even if you’ve never been on camera before, I’ll make sure you feel comfortable and in control the entire time.

 Types of Family Films